Posted: March 31, 2008, 5 a.m. EDT

 Abscesses are bacterial infections usually resulting from a wound or injury.
 Abscesses are round and often have a thick discharge.
 Tumors can be benign or cancerous, and cysts are often sebaceous and located just below the skin.
 Fatty lipomas are usually benign and consist of fat that has been deposited under the skin.

 It’s difficult to prevent a guinea pig from developing any of these types of lumps, although early detection is important to treatment.
-Examine your guinea pig every day, and take it to a veterinarian immediately for a diagnosis if you find a lump on its body.
+Examine your guinea pig every day, and take him to a veterinarian immediately for a diagnosis if you find a lump on his body.

 The teeth of guinea pigs grow continuously and must be worn down by gnawing.
 If the teeth do not wear down normally, because of the way the guinea pig’s mouth has developed, the small animal has a condition called malocclusion.
 This is usually a genetic problem and occurs because the teeth are not aligned.